 A Proprietary Disposable Glove Certification

-The production and manufacturing of food contact gloves is largely unregulated, with limited and infrequent glove polymer migration testing.
-Eagle Protect’s multi-layered Fingerprint testing of raw materials assures Eagle gloves adhere to the highest level of food safe performance, and consistency of manufacturing processes (considered best practices) - guaranteed.
+The production and manufacturing of food contact gloves are largely unregulated, with limited and infrequent glove polymer migration testing.
+Eagle Protect’s multi-layered Delta Zero testing of raw materials assures Eagle gloves adhere to the highest level of food-safe performance, and consistency of manufacturing processes (considered best practices) - guaranteed.

 PREVENTATIVE MEASURES MONITORING

-The risk of intentional or accidental physical, chemical or microbiological glove contamination is mitigated by Eagle Protect’s Fingerprint Glove Analysis.
+The risk of intentional or accidental physical, chemical or microbiological glove contamination is mitigated by Eagle Protect’s Delta Zero Program.
 The following targeted third-party testing verifies Eagle gloves’ enhanced food safety.

 5 Factor Food Safety Verification

 The chemical signature of glove raw material “ingredients” are tested to ensure consistency of manufacturing and that they do not contain potentially toxic chemicals which could impact food safety and glove user health.